-After being in and around England squads for ten seasons, Tom Palmer reappeared off the bench after a two-year absence against France in Paris in March 2010 and has subsequently started 20 of the past 29 Tests.
-They include the 2011 RWC matches against Georgia, Romania and France, together with the 13-6 win over Scotland at Murrayfield and the 19-15 victory over Italy in Rome in February 2012.
+After being in and around England squads for ten seasons, Tom Palmer reappeared off the bench after a two-year absence against France in Paris in March 2010 and became a regular choice.
+He played in the 2011 RWC matches against Georgia, Romania and France, together with the 13-6 win over Scotland at Murrayfield and the 19-15 victory over Italy in Rome in February 2012.

-England's 21-20 triumph in the second international at Sydney in June 2010 was special for Tom, who not only won the line out that produced a sparking try by Ben Youngs but also supplied the subtle inside pass that sent Chris Ashton to the line.
-A shrewd line out tactician with agility to match, he led England briefly, when winning his 40th cap, after Dylan Hartley was shown a yellow card in the third Test against South Africa at Port Elizabeth.
-He returned to London Wasps this season on a two-year contract.
+England's 21-20 triumph in the second international at Sydney in June 2010 was special for Tom, who not only won the line-out that produced a sparkling try by Ben Youngs but also supplied the subtle inside pass that sent Chris Ashton to the line.
+A shrewd line-out tactician with agility to match, he led England briefly, when winning his 40th cap, after Dylan Hartley was shown a yellow card in the third Test against South Africa at Port Elizabeth last year.
+He returned to London Wasps last season on a two-year contract.

-His latest exploits include charging down the kick by France scrum half Dimitri Yachvili that led to Ben Foden scoring the try that gave England a 17-9 victory at Twickenham at the end of February last year.
-Tom was named as the RBS 6 Nations Man of the Match for his all round excellence.
+His exploits include charging down the kick by France scrum half Dimitri Yachvili that led to Ben Foden scoring the try that gave England a 17-9 victory at Twickenham at the end of February 2011.
+Tom was named as the RBS 6 Nations Man of the Match for his all-round excellence.

-He had signed for Wasps three years earlier after eight seasons with Leeds Carnegie, who were then known as the Tykes.
-During that time he had not only become their first international player but also the club’s youngest captain.
+He signed for Wasps three years earlier after eight seasons with Leeds Carnegie, who were then known as the Tykes.
+During that time he had not only became their first international player but also the club’s youngest captain.

-Tom had been initially identified as a lock of outstanding promise by Phil Davies, the Leeds director of rugby at the time but a series of injuries have interrupted his career.
+Tom was initially identified as a lock of outstanding promise by Phil Davies, the Leeds director of rugby at the time but a series of injuries have interrupted his career.